Rappetor/Sovol-SV08-Mainline/README.md

 > [!NOTE]
 > The standard Klipper firmware works on both the toolhead MCU and the mainboard MCU.
 Originally Sovol made multiple changes to the `stm32f1.c` source for the firmware but they are not mandatory. **Only now, the printer starts up silently; no fans, no light, and no display during boot.** You CAN get some of this functionality back by enabling GPIO pins during startup, see notes below make menuconfig.

+> [!NOTE]
+> Some users have reported to make sure nothing is keeping Klipper busy (like an open web session to Mainsail/Fluidd or some app using Klipper) or it might get stuck on 'Attempting to connect to bootloader' when flashing.

 > [!TIP]
 > For future Klipper firmware updates, after completing the steps below, you only have to run the script at step `8.7`.